The University of North Dakota is the only CRNA school in North Dakota.

 60 per year

 Are you concerned that University North Dakota’s Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 During your first year at University North Dakota, you’ll spend most of your time on campus at the College of Nursing.

-During Spring semester of your first year, you’ll begin to develop your clinical skills, become more familiar with the operating room environment, and to begin to apply theory to practice.
+During the Spring semester of your second year, you’ll begin to develop your clinical skills, become more familiar with the operating room environment, and to begin to apply theory to practice.

-You will rotate to three or four clinical sites located in North Dakota and western Minnesota.
-In the past, students have greatly exceeded the minimum number of clinical hours and surgical cases required of the Council on Certification of Nurse Anesthetists.
+You will rotate to three or four clinical sites located in North Dakota and surgical cases required of the Council on Certification of Nurse Anesthetists.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at University North Dakota compare to most CRNA school’s requirements.